TheDevAtlas/Wii-U-Development/README.md

 Serial Key (for the Unity license):

 I3-K6SY-99ZB-JYFZ-DZQP-E8PH

 Save these files on a backup drive just in case they go away one day :)

-▀▀▀
-Join the community here:
-  / discord